By Christina Morningside | Posted on May 24, 2018 11:41 AM

 Aaron Sorkin Adapts Harper Lee Novel for the Stage

-The play is to be directed by Bartlett Sher (My Fair Lady, Oslo, Fiddler on the Roof), and produced by Scott Rudin and Lincoln Center Theater.
-The lead role of Atticus Finch will be played by Jeff Daniels (Blackbird, God of Carnage, Redwood Curtain), with the role of Scout played by Celia Keenan-Bolger (The Glass Menagerie, Peter and the Starcatcher).
+The play is to be directed by Bartlett Sher (My Fair Lady), and produced by Scott Rudin and Lincoln Center Theater.
+Atticus Finch will be played by Jeff Daniels (Blackbird, God of Carnage), with Scout played by Celia Keenan-Bolger (The Glass Menagerie, Peter and the Starcatcher).
 This carefully calibrated creative team is poised to make the stage debut of To Kill a Mockingbird a highly anticipated event of next year’s theatrical season.
-However, until recently, the production was in peril due to a law suit filed by the executor of Harper Lee’s estate, Tonja B. Carter.
+Until recently, the production was in peril due to a law suit filed by the executor of Harper Lee’s estate, Tonja B. Carter.

 Law Suit Against Harper Lee Estate Settled

-Prior to her death in 2016, Lee had granted Rudin the rights to produce a stage play of Mockingbird, as long as this “spirit” was maintained.
+Prior to her death in 2016, Lee had granted Rudin the rights to produce a stage play of Mockingbird, as long as the true spirit of the novel was maintained.
 However, when Carter read a draft of the script, she felt that in particular, the character of Atticus Finch was portrayed as more apologist for the racial status quo of his time, rather than the benevolent, forward-thinking man he has come to be known as from the novel and Gregory Peck’s portrayal in the 1962 film version.

-Then, Rudin filed a countersuit against Carter, stating that her original law suit put a “cloud” over the production, thwarting his ability to raise financing.
+Then, Rudin filed a countersuit against Carter, stating that her original lawsuit put a “cloud” over the production, thwarting his ability to raise financing.
 As such, he sued her for $10 million in damages due to the fact that unless her case was dropped immediately, it would be impossible for the play to move forward as planned.
-Fortunately for those excited to see this show, last week, it was announced that the two parties had reached a settlement.
+Fortunately, the two parties had reached a settlement.
 While it is unclear whether Rudin capitulated at all in terms of the script, the public statement merely declared that the case was “amicably settled.”
 As such, the show will go on as planned, with performances beginning this fall at the Shubert Theatre.